-Over the years, internationally famed singers and teachers of singing have associated themselves with this festival including Constance Shacklock (contralto and the President from 1985 - 1999), Marjorie Thomas (contralto), Jean Allister (contralto), Rae Woodland (soprano), Nigel Perrin (ex-Kings Singers), Mollie Petrie (soprano and the Festival’s current President) and Mark Wildman (bass, currently Head of Vocal Studies and the Royal Academy of Music and the Festival’s current President) and our Patron, Lesley Garrett CBE.
+Over the years, internationally famed singers and teachers of singing have associated themselves with this festival including Constance Shacklock (contralto and Festival President from 1985 - 1999), Marjorie Thomas (contralto), Jean Allister (contralto), Rae Woodland (soprano), Nigel Perrin (ex-Kings Singers), Mollie Petrie (soprano and Festival President, 1999 - 2015), Elizabeth Watts (soprano) and Mark Wildman (bass, currently Head of Vocal Studies at the Royal Academy of Music and the Festival’s current President) and our Patron, Lesley Garrett CBE.

 Once the annual Festival has ended, The City of Sheffield Teachers' Choir is always delighted to invite singers from the Festival to share in its concerts when possible.

 We are affiliated to the British and International Federation of Festivals for Music, Dance and Speech of which Her Majesty the Queen is Patron.
 The Festival is also a member of The Yorkshire and Northern Lincolnshire Regional Forum of The British and International Federation of Festivals for Music, Dance and Speech.